Fred Biddlestone

 Thomas Frederick Biddlestone (26 November 1906 – 1982) was an English professional football goalkeeper, best known for his time at Aston Villa.
 He signed for Villa from Walsall, and then played for Mansfield Town before retiring.

+Biddlestone signed with Mansfield of League Division III (South) in August 1939 and was set to play against his old team Walsall in September 1939 when War was declared.